I think it's wrong that only one company makes the game Monopoly.

 5) The after-launch support - is a must for video-hosting and the service’s advancement, and this could take up to 16 hours per month, so it reaches 190-200 hours on a yearly basis.
 This is without taking into account any new features, as these should be estimated separately.

-The hourly rate starts at 25$/hour and could be up to 150$/hour, depending on the service provider and type of contract you choose.
-So the minimum cost of a Twitch-like service development would be 18k $, and the maximum would be 108k (and additional 5000-300k for an after-launch support on a yearly basis).
+The hourly rate may vary, depending on the service provider and type of contract you choose.
+So the minimum cost of a Twitch-like service development would be around $ 19 000 (and also the additional $ 3000 - 5000 for an after-launch support on a yearly basis).

 Streaming Yourself Live Is Trending.